maryam-abdool/Earthquake-Detection/README.md

 Pun intended ;)

 ## UI
-All parts of our beautiful UI are drawn by our awesome designer!
+All parts of our UI are drawn by our awesome designer!
 See the screenshots below.